cre8magic/cre8magic/docs-src/pages/library/magic-menu/index.md

 ### 1. Simple Top-Level Menu

-This bit of blazor code will create a Bootstrap5 top-level menu with the default settings, respecting user permissions and highlighting the current page:
+This bit of blazor code will create **Simple Top-Level Bootstrap5 Menu** with the default settings, respecting user permissions and highlighting the current page:

 ```html